 The challenging Road 917 to the summit of Hellisheiði Eystri

 Hellisheiði Eystri is a mountain pass at an elevation of 644m (2,112ft) above sea level, located in Northeast Iceland.
 The road is very steep, with some parts reaching gradients of up to 15%.
-Even though driving the road is a bit intimidating, the view from the top is astonishing.
+Even though driving the road is a bit intimidating, the view from the top is stunning.

 Hellisheiði Eystri-Road 917